cs4s/2018/steam/week-1/exercises.md

 ~~~
 {: .language-scratch}

-What will happen when you type *John* in the answer box and press enter?
+What will happen when you type *"John"* in the answer box and press enter?

 #### User Input: Exercise 1 Answer
+{: .collapse-answer-header}

-The Cat will say: *Hello John*.
+The Cat will say: *"Hello John"*.
 The *join* block joins the two bits of text together into one *String* value.

 ### Exercise 2
+{: .exercise-header}

 A student is creating a game where the user has to navigate a Cat through a maze.
 They are currently working on the *user input* part of the game, shown in the blocks below, and are finding that when they try and move the Cat with the arrow keys, the Cat is not moving as the student expects.